Who Was Margaret Mead?

-Margaret Mead was born December 16, 1901 in Philadelphia, Pennsylvania.
-Mead did her undergraduate work at Barnard College, where she met Franz Boas, who she went on to do her anthropology Ph.D. with at Columbia.
-She became a curator of ethnology at American Museum of Natural History, where she published the bestseller, Coming of Age in Samoa.
+Margaret Mead was an American cultural anthropologist and writer.
+Mead did her undergraduate work at Barnard College, where she met Franz Boas, who she went on to do her anthropology Ph.D. at Columbia University.
+She became a curator of ethnology at the American Museum of Natural History, where she published the bestselling book, Coming of Age in Samoa.

-Cultural anthropologist and writer Margaret Mead was born on December 16, 1901, in Philadelphia, Pennsylvania.
+Mead was born on December 16, 1901, in Philadelphia, Pennsylvania.
 Mead is credited with changing the way we study different human cultures.
-The daughter of a University of Pennsylvania economist and a feminist political activist, she graduated from Barnard College in 1923, where she met Franz Boas.
+The daughter of a University of Pennsylvania economist and a feminist political activist, she graduated from Barnard College in 1923, where she met Boas.
 Studying with Boas, Mead went on to get a Ph.D. at Columbia University in 1929.

 Over the years, Mead became an in-demand lecturer, often tackling controversial social issues.
 She also wrote a column for Redbook magazine and was a popular interview subject on a wealth of topics.
-She continued to work for the American Museum of Natural History until 1969 and an adjunct professor at Columbia University for a time.
+She continued to work for the American Museum of Natural History until 1969, as well as an adjunct professor at Columbia University for a time.
 In 1972, Mead published her autobiography, Blackberry Winter.

 Personal Life and Death